glouw/openempire/README.md

 This is a custom game engine for Age of Empires II written in pure C99 and SDL2 built for fast network play.

-The inspiration for this engine draws from combining core Age II mechanics and Rome Total War style battles.

 Data, art, and sound files are not supplied - to play Open Empires you must either own the original boxed-set of Age of Empires II and The Conquerors, or purchase a copy of Age II HD on Steam.